It is never too early to get yourself and your students set up on MME.

 Students should thank their mentor, share their final product and concluding thoughts about how this has impacted them.

 Help professionals in the field consider their students' future.
-You and your students should consider opportunities to connect around another project, internship, letter of recommendation, employment opportunities - think big!
+You and your students should consider opportunities to connect with the mentor around another project, internship, letter of recommendation, employment opportunities - think big!

 Provide students with tools to succeed beyond the classroom.